kevinnio/deployator/README.md

 #### Bot's side

-The bot needs some environment vars in order to access your company's Slack channels.
+Your bot will need some environment vars in order to access your company's Slack channels.

 * <b>HUBOT_SLACK_BOTNAME</b>: Your bot's name.
 Your bot is going to respond to this name.
 * <b>HUBOT_SLACK_TEAM</b>: The team the bot will join.
 Usually, it's the domain of your company's Slack (e.g. for <i>http://mycompany.slack.com</i>, this var has to be setted to <i>mycompany</i>).